Note that this image does not perfectly reflect the descriptions below, nor does it include every character discussed in this article.

 Blue and Yellow Toad

-third tier V: 4/5 main, 3/5 spin
+V: 4/5 main, 3/5 spin

 P: 3/5 main, 1/5 spin

 Modern inventions, so we’ll take that into account here.
 Bucken-Berry and Ala-Gold were created to give us a player three and four slot in NSMB Wii.
 Their strong presence in main-series 2D platformers propels them into the third tier, even if for purely mechanical reasons.
 They aren’t in 3D games, but being reasonable again, those tend to only feature Mario and/or Luigi anyway.
-(The blue toad in 3D World is not Bucken-Berry but Toad, remember that.)They notably give us a bizzaro world situation where the spin-off rating is weaker.
-They merely cameo in other games, if somewhat commonly, meaning that we must be careful tagging any yellow and blue toads as them.
+(The blue Toad in 3D World is not Bucken-Berry but Toad, remember that.)They notably give us a bizzarro world situation where the spin-off rating is weaker.
+They merely cameo in other games, if somewhat commonly, meaning that we must be careful tagging any yellow and blue Toads as them.
 Nothing super distinct about them, nonetheless they are just as capable of rescuing Peach as a Mario brother, and being an option in those main-series games has given them some genuine fans.

 Diddy Kong

-third tier V: 1/5 main, 2/5 spin
+V: 1/5 main, 2/5 spin

 P: 0/5 main, 2/5 spin

-Created to be an ‘extra hit’ for Donkey Kong in the then upcoming Donkey Kong Country series, he would be a tier one from DK’s perspective, a super star, but here not so much.
+Created to be an ‘extra hit’ for Donkey Kong in the then upcoming Donkey Kong Country series, he would be a tier one from DK’s perspective, but here not so much.
 He’s a spin-off character, and not quite a king of it either.
 He was never in any Mario games until the Gamecube era.
 His trajectory got stronger then throughout the Wii era, besides appearing in sports games and Mario Karts, getting into Smash Brothers.
 He has rarely been in Mario Parties for some reason.
 He is a cool character, but lacking the grandfather clause Donkey Kong has, he’s firmly in the third tier.

 Nabbit

-third tier V: 2.5/5 main, 2/5 spin
+V: 2.5/5 main, 2/5 spin

 P: 1/5 main, 1/5 spin

 Yes, per Super Mario Bros.
 Wonder, this mysterious figure made the cut.
 We’re trying to not be super antidotal here, but it’s plain lazy how they ruined what would be an otherwise original design with a copy of Bowser Junior’s mask.
-Anyway, he started out as a sneaky guy in SMB:WiiU, typically related to some gimmick, and in the year of our Lord 2024..
-He still is, except playable in Main series stuff and even spin-offs, if as an 'easier' option to play as.
-In spin-off games he’s like the baddies category in a way, except legitimately a distinct character.
+Anyway, he started out as a sneaky guy in New Super Mario Bros WiiU, typically related to some gimmick, and he still is today, except playable in Main series stuff and spin-offs, if as an 'easy mode' with Yoshi.
+(See his entry) In spin-off games he’s like the baddies category in a way, except legitimately a distinct character.
 He made it in one RPG but is cameo central otherwise.
 He barely has dialogue outside of Mario and Sonic at the Olympics 2016, meant to be a familiar face on the sidelines or a mechanical device for the 2D platformers.

 Baddies

-4th tier V: 5/5 main, 5/5 spin
+V: 5/5 main, 5/5 spin

 P: 0/5 main, 4/5 spin